 Jonah was angry at the Lord’s compassion and wanted to die.
-Jonah went outside the city, built a shelter and waited to see what would happen to the city.
+He went outside the city, built a shelter and waited to see what would happen to the city.
 The Lord provided a leafy plant to grow up and give Jonah shade.
-Jonah enjoyed the plant and shade provided to him from God.
-Then the next day God provided a worm that ate the plant causing the plant to wither and die.
+He enjoyed the plant and shade provided to him from God.
+Then the next day a worm ate the plant causing it to wither and die.
 Jonah grew faint from the heat and angry the plant had died.
 God explained to Jonah that the plant’s life and death were important to Jonah even though he did not plant or tend the plant.
-Jonah was so angry he wanted to die again.
+He was so angry he wanted to die again.
 God continued to expound on the concern he had for the Ninevites.
 There were more than one hundred twenty thousand people and their animals.
 The grace and benevolence God showed to the great city of Niveveh is the same grace he shows to each and every one of us.
 God loved his people and the animals he created.
 He loved Jonah.

-After Christ’s ascension, the disciples stood at the temple filled with joy praising God (Luke 24:52-53 New International Version).
+After Christ’s ascension, the disciples stood at the temple filled with joy praising God (Luke 24:52-53 NIV).
 Today’s disciples have not been gifted with the presence of the resurrected Lord, but our joy should also be in the Lord.
 We should be praising God and thanking Him for the gift of salvation through our Lord, Jesus Christ and the daily blessings he provides to us.